sritchie73/r-alpha-bootcamp-unimelb-notes/instructor-notes.md

     - Rows vs. Columns
     - as above
     - explain "$" as shortcut for "column"

+Need to find compelling example on where
   Lists:
     - explain difference between `[`, `[[`, and `$`
       - Technically, `[` can only ever return an object of the same class, e.g. on a list, it must return a list!

   Break for challenge in "Exercises.html"
 ---

-Morning Tea!

----
+Problems:
+ - Haven't introduced boolean operators yet
+ - Exercises lack variety in challenge 2, and are too advanced.
+ - Why are we loading ggplot2::diamonds?
+ - Haven't talked about linear models yet.

 06 Vectorisation
 ---